Guides

 }'

-, you can continue with the initialization of our iOS or Android SDK.
+Now that you have retrieved a mobileToken, you can continue with the initialization of our iOS or Android SDK.

 iOS integration

-.
+For iOS, you can add the SDK to your project by adding a new Swift package dependency in Xcode and pointing to the github repository github.com/datatrans/ios-sdk.
 By default, enable all packages presented in the package selection.
 If you are building an App Clip project, you may select only your required packages, which will depend on your payment methods and flows.
 Please contact our support if you are unsure about what packages you require.
-Besides adding the packages via a Swift package dependency, you can also add the SDK via Cocoapods with pod 'Datatrans'
+Besides adding the packages via a Swift package dependency, you can also add the SDK via Cocoapods with pod 'Datatrans'.

 Call the library with your mobile token to start a transaction.
 You can optionally specify further options and pass tokens for fast checkouts with our provided classes.
 Below is an example of the suggested minimum options to start a transaction with iOS (Swift, Objective-C).
 Please read our detailed class description for iOS to discover more initialization options.